 Launch the Studio

-In the same Edit pop-up where you copied the Speaker link, click Launch Studio to open the live streaming studio in a new tab.
+In the same Edit modal where you copied the Speaker link, click Launch Studio to open the live streaming studio in a new tab.
 This is where the behind-the-scenes magic happens!

 ⭐️ Keep in mind, the Launch Studio button is only for you as the admin/moderator, and it shouldn't be shared with other speakers — give them the link we mentioned in the section above unless you want them to be able to control the views, banners, etc.! 👆